smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

 ```

 The SDL Mobile libraries will do some handling of providing the `choiceID` or `choiceIDArray` response back to the app.
-On older headunits, the app might request a multipick `performInteraction` but the headunit would ignore the parameter of `multiPickConfirmationButtonText` and the response would only end up being a single choice ID.
+On older head units, the app might request a multipick `performInteraction` but the head unit would ignore the parameter of `multiPickConfirmationButtonText` and the response would only end up being a single choiceID.
 If the `choiceID` and `choiceIDArray` are both present in the response from the HMI, then Mobile libraries will just send back `choiceIDArray`.

 If a multipick PI times out, then SDL shall send a response of `TIMED_OUT` with no choices.

 ## Potential downsides

-Adds complexity to core and HMI.
+Adds complexity to Core and HMI.
 On older head units, the user would only be able to pick one thing from the multipick perform interaction.

 ## Impact on existing code